SeanSteinle/Kneeling_It/README.md

-## Kneeling It: A Study of NFL Touchbacks
+## Kneeling It: A Study of NFL Kickoffs

 **Description**